 Living in the pacific northwest I can easily find Oregon blackberries in the grocery and for a few weeks out of the year I can find them on the canes growing down the street from my house.
 If you are ever out this way, we have you-pick berry farms where you can spend the day collecting all kinds of blackberries or raspberries.
 If that’s too far to travel, check your freezer section!

-The cold butter version is going to result in a flakier crust.
+Shortbread made with cold butter is going to result in a flakier crust.
 This is the type of crust I want when I pick something up and eat it with my fingers.
-I use the cold butter method in my classic lemon bar recipe and I’ll use it to make shortbread cookies.
+I use the cold butter method in my classic lemon bar recipe and to make shortbread cookies.

 The room temperature butter version calls for whipping the butter until it’s light and fluffy then creaming with the sugar.
 It results in a crumbly texture, the type of crust I want for a dessert I’m going to eat with a fork.
 I use the room temperature method for this recipe and for my citrus dream tart.

-The lime curd in this recipe was the reason this blackberry lime tart failed the first three times.
+For a while, the lime curd in this recipe was my nemesis.
+It’s the reason this blackberry lime tart failed the first three times.
 I was making my curd wrong, making too much, and then baking it at the wrong temperature.
-This most important of these was my method for making curd.

 On my first attempt I wanted to do this as a no bake recipe, relying on the egg yolks to make the filling set.
 Instead, it oozed out all over the table.
-After a quick chat with one of my chef friends I learn that I’ve been skipping a step in making my curd – the double boiler.
+After a quick chat with one of my chef friends I learn that I’ve been skipping a very important step in making my curd: the double boiler.

-The way I was taught included the belief that the double boiler was unnecessary if you strain the curd when you are done.
-While this is true, part of what you are straining out is the egg yolk, which is what makes the curd set up.
-It works if you are spreading curd on a biscuit, but not if you are making a tart.
+I was taught that the double boiler was unnecessary if you strain the curd when you are done.
+While this is true if you’re using the curd as spread, it doesn’t work if you want to bake with the curd.
+When straining,, part of what you remove is the egg yolk.
+The egg yolk is what makes the curd set up and it’s very necessary.

 To Set Up A Double Boiler